stonybrook-lin539/main/source/main/06_more_fun_with_fsts/03_matrix_representation.md

 :::

 With a bit of practice, you'll notice that resolving the matrix multiplication formulas from left to right captures a specific intuition.
-You always end up with a 1-dimensional matrix (i.e. a vector).
+You always end up with a 1-dimensional matrix, which we can regard as a row vector.
 A 1 in column $i$ means that the automaton might currently be in the state corresponding to this column.
 In a deterministic automaton like the one above, exactly one column has a 1, all others are 0.
 This is also called a **one-hot vector**.